Ashita-23/portfolio_2.O/README.md

 #This project is created on  react (Create React App)

-### Thinks that  I had used for this project are given below :
+### Things that  I had used for this project are given below :

 React.js--